 - Nielsen N et al. (1995, January).
 Chronic asthma and chiropractic spinal manipulation: a randomized clinical trial.
 Clinical and Experimental Allergy;25(1):80-8

-So, why don't more people use chiropractic?
+So, why don't more people use Chiropractic Care?

-According to the participants in this report, two of the major reasons were that they thought they needed a medical referral for chiropractic care (which is typically no longer true) and they overestimated the costs associated with chiropractic treatment sessions by almost 70 percent.
+According to the participants in this report, two of the major factors were that they thought they needed a medical referral for chiropractic care (which is typically no longer true) and they overestimated the costs associated with chiropractic treatment sessions by almost 70 percent.

-The fact is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.
+The truth is, chiropractic patients actually spend less on care than medical patients, plus they are less likely to use drugs for their symptoms.

 "Thousands of Minnesotans with Back and Neck Pain Don't Seek Treatment."
 (2013, June 12).
 ChiroCare.

 As trauma to the temporomandibular joint (TMJ) is often rather painful, we do our best to help our Rockville patients find relief as quickly and effectively as possible.
 In fact, Dr. Aazami will tell you that the medical literature shows just how much chiropractic care can help ease discomfort in the jaw.

 Research Supports Chiropractic Helps With TMJ Pain and Discomfort